 We've presented on all sorts of things -- the KonMari method, art installations around the city, and building a terrarium.
 Next month, I'm up to present and I will be teaching my department some of my favorite origami folds/shapes.

 I speak from experience.
 Our team has been using both these tools for the last seven months, with positive-to-very-positive feedback (names have been changed to protect the innocent):

 Samuel: “While I feared getting up in front of everyone initially, it was nice being able to talk about something I am passionate about and to discuss my presentation afterwards with others I do not normally interact with much.”

 Tara: “I was scared, really scared, leading up to the presentation.
 I am not a natural public speaker.
 Practicing in front of my colleagues was a good thing though…even if I don’t want to do often.”

-Dan: “Zzzzzzzzz…” (Dan called in to that particular meeting, which is why we make it mandatory to be physically present.)
+Dan: “Zzzzzzzzz…” (This is why we make it mandatory to have video "on.")